rmonterodev/myblog/_posts/2024-06-12-JS-Design-Pattern-Singleton.md

 tags: frontend js javascript patterns singleton
 ---

-Its design that restricts the instantiation of a class to one object.
+It's a design that restricts the instantiation of a class to one object.
 This is useful when only one object is required to be used across the system.
+This single instance can be used by different parts of the application, which makes Singletons useful for managing global state in an application.

 **Singleton** differ from **static classes** because they require cetain data that may not be available during initialization time.